MasqueradeOfSilence/pixar-in-a-box/storytelling/film_grammar/activity1-major-minor-beats.md

 17) Parker panics, but everyone manages to detach in time.
 18) They re-enter their bodies.
 19) Privately, Selene suggests that something like the Soulhooks could be responsible for the zombie-like, demonic state of the carnival's inhabitants.
-20) Lang things that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.
+20) Lang thinks that it's connected to the tallest ride in the park, because he sees it flickering whenever someone dies.